ctg123/ctg-site/content/project/wordpress-with-lamp-stack/index.md

   on top of a LAMP environment (Linux, Apache, MySQL, and PHP) on two remote servers in a private network.
 date: 2021-04-06T07:05:39.631Z
-summary: This Playbook will install a WordPress Content Management System (CMS) on top of a LAMP environment (Linux, Apache, MySQL, and PHP) on two remote servers in a private network.
+summary: This Ansible Playbook will install a WordPress Content Management System (CMS) on top of a LAMP environment (Linux, Apache, MySQL, and PHP) on two remote servers in a private network.
 draft: false
 featured: true
 authors: